canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-19-lets-read-umineko-episode-3-part-21.md

 {% include figure.html src='embed/umineko/ep3/343-eva-ahaha.png' alt="Eva to Ange: Wouldn't that be wonderful?
 A lady brought up prim and proper, made to crawl around and prowl for moldy bread and muddy water.
 Aaah, that too would be truly glorious, *cackle*cackle*cackle*cackle*!!" %}

 Judging by Ange's expression, she's heard all this before far too many times.
-She informs Ange that she's hit on a surprisingly simple way to torment her after her death.
+Eva informs Ange that she's hit on a surprisingly simple way to torment her after her death.

 > <b class="name">Ange:</b> I have midterms coming up.
 Keep it brief.

-The answer turns out to be: she'll do the opposite of disinherit.
+The answer turns out to be: Eva will do the opposite of disinheriting Ange.
 She'll make Ange have to inherit the fortune, and further, inflate it as much as possible until her death.
 And then, "Every day, from morning till night, monsters from across Japan will come to play."

 The b-word is dropped: